phord/grok/Filters.md

 Those are the terms `lnav` uses, and they fit fine.
 But I often think of them as `grep` and `grep -v`, or `include` and `!include`.

 There is also a search type which I'll call an `anchor`.  `lnav` calls this a `search`, I think.
 We can also use `highlighters` as a search type, but it may not merit the extra baggage since we only use it for the current display.
-In `grok` there can be multiple highlighters, and we could also support multiple anchors, I suppose.
+In `lgt` there can be multiple highlighters, and we could also support multiple anchors, I suppose.
 But this starts to sound too complex for a UI.

 There are possibly different types of matchers. `Regex` is the typical one, but we may also want to exclude lines that